psychemedia/middle-english-romances/havelock-the-dane.md

 Til ure louerd wreke [we]
 Cometh swithe, and folwes me!
 Ich haue in honde a ful god ore:
-Datheit wo ne smite sore !"
+Datheit wo ne smite sore!"
 1 dorof, Ms.

 65

-" Ya! leue, ya !"" quod Roberd sone,
+" Ya! leue, ya!"" quod Roberd sone,
 " We hauen ful god lith of the mone."
 Roberd grop a staf, strong and gret,
 That mouthe ful wel here a net,